Greg Lees

 Let's talk.

-If your team is growing faster than your systems and you're ready to fix that, I'd like to hear about it.
+If your team is growing faster than your systems and you're ready to fix that, I'd love to chat!